saleor/saleor.io-learn/product/single-product.md

 }
 ```

-We use `Link` from the official `next/link` package to define the route to go when click on that element in the product collection.
-You should be now able to move from the collection page to the single product page by clicking around.
+We use `Link` from the official `next/link` package to define the route to go when you click on an element in the product collection.
+You should now be able to move from the collection page to the single product page by clicking around.

 ## Refactor the App Component